 Elevation: 5,204 ft

 Access this peak from ID-75.
-Turn west onto the Big Wood River access road, which leaves the highway 6.6 miles south of the ID-75/US-20 junction.
+Turn west onto the Big Wood River Access Road, which leaves ID-75 exactly 6.6 miles south of the ID-75/US-20 junction.
 This road will be difficult to drive when wet.
-Follow this occasionally maintained road as it heads west.
+Follow this occasionally-maintained road as it heads west.
 You will come to a major junction signed for the Richfield Diversion to the left.
 Here, keep right and follow the road northwest until you are directly west of the summit.
-Keep your eyes peeled for a two-track on the north side of the road.
-You can either park at this point or follow the two-track about a hundred yards further to a parking spot.
+Keep your eyes peeled for a two-track road on the north side of the main road.
+You can either park at this point or follow the two-track road about a hundred yards farther to a parking spot.
 From here, you can make a gentle ascent to the peak’s summit ridge.
-The only obstacle you will encounter is a BLM fence you will have to cross or go under.
+The only obstacle you will encounter is a BLM fence that you must either cross or go under.
 See the map below.

 West Face/South Ridge Route, Class 3

-The rocks comprising the peak’s highest point require a short stretch of class 3 climbing with some exposure.
+The rocks comprising the peak’s highest point require a short stretch of Class 3 climbing with some exposure.
 See the photo below for my route.
 Be warned that the exposure will bother some climbers.
-My route was 1-mile round trip and 347 feet of elevation gain.
+My route was 1 mile round-trip with 347 feet of elevation gain.

 Regions: Bennett Mountain Hills